BrewCoffeeAddict/snd_hda_macbookpro/README.md

 It will play audio through Internal speakers or headphones.

 The primary audio should be set to Analogue Stereo Output in the Settings Audio dialog.
+Alternatively, if you want to use the internal microphone, set it to Analogue Stereo Duplex.

 Sound recording from internal mike and headset mike is not yet fully interfaced with Linux user side.